IbraheemMwork/website-lab/README.md

-# progress
+# Website Lab project

-progress of my skills
+This lab purpose was to build a static website.
+The whole purpose was to showcase our skills so far.

-you can click the pages link to see my website!
+You can click the pages link to see my portfolio.